 Point being : If you make a living only providing an in-person (hands-on) service, you are limiting your income.
 If you were in a “while you sleep” business, there is no limit to how much you can make.

 So... what about musicians?

-For the last few years, many people have suggested that the products (CDs, even downloads) are now just the free giveaways to get people to go to the show.
+Recently, some people suggest that the recorded music is now just a free giveaway to get people to go to the show.
 They say that musicians are only in a hands-on service-provider business now.

 What other ways can music be a “while you sleep” income-earner for musicians?

 - creating commercial-use music (that businesses will use in advertising, for example)

 - paid-area access to your web-archive with all your music, even works-in-progress

 - make it easy for fans to donate